The road to recovery will be hard, our hospitality and retail sectors do not deserve for this road to be even harder with more bureaucracy.

 NHS Test and Trace is not working effectively.
 The burden of collecting Test and Trace information falls on pubs, restaurants and cafes, yet there is no reason that sitting two metres apart in a restaurant is a riskier pastime than shopping in a supermarket.
 What grounds are there to bring in Vaccination Certificates that would only threaten our local high street further?
 Town centre hospitality often has a symbiotic relationship with offline retail.
 If one side of the equation is lost the other may collapse equally quickly.

 Retail and hospitality workers are not the police.
 Vaccination Certificates create the potential for unwanted additional confrontation for business owners and their staff when dealing with the public.
-In the week following the introduction of face masks in the UK in July 2020, the Co-Op reported an increase of abuse towards staff with some 990 incidents in that week alone.7 In August 2020 Sky News reported that according to a union representing retail staff,8 violence and abuse towards shop workers had doubled during the coronavirus pandemic.
-This echoed the data from The Grocer in April 20209.
+In the week following the introduction of face masks in the UK in July 2020, the Co-Op reported an increase of abuse towards staff with some 990 incidents in that week alone.7 In August 2020 ITV News reported that according to a union representing retail staff,8 violence and abuse towards shop workers had doubled during the coronavirus pandemic.
+This echoed the data from The Grocer in April 2020 and was further exacerbated by the mask mandate9.
 Expecting shop and hospitality workers to cope with Vaccination Certificates would only heighten that abuse.

 According to industry figures from Jan 2021,10 almost 6,000 licensed premises disappeared from Britain in 2020 as the Governement’s pandemic policy took its toll on the hospitality sector.
 Vaccination Certificates will further damage already reduced footfall and make these sectors even greater victims of the restrictions.
 Livelihoods will be lost, unemployment will rise and there will be fewer working people in the economy, which means less spending power overall and lower tax take.
 Those who remain unvaccinated for whatever reason would be unable to spend money at pubs, restaurants, cafes and shops.
 Such a government policy of potential coercion will only hurt the economy with hospitality and offline retail bearing the hardship.